mnarouman/tuto-ssl/README.md

 # tuto-ssl

-A brief tuto to explain ssl by example
+A brief tuto to explain ssl by example.
+A very simple program to see some SSL errors ans anderstand them.

 SSL Exchange messages :